 The Youth and Family Intervention Program is available to help youth and families address issues such as teen pregnancy and to assist with planning for the future in an effort to break the cycles of generational poverty, dependence on TANF and involvement with ICW.
-The main components of YFI include Native Group and youth support, Family Fun Packs, and Parent Programs and involvement.
+The main components of YFI include: prevention education through Life Skills classes and Native Group; individualized support for youth; and parent involvement through Family Fun Packs.

-YFI partners with the Quileute Tribal School and the Quillayute Valley School District (Forks Intermediate School, Forks Jr. High School, and Forks High School) to provide Native youth between 6th-12th grades with opportunities to receive prevention education.
+YFI partners with the Quileute Tribal School and the Quillayute Valley School District (Forks Jr. High School and Forks High School) to provide Native youth between 7th-12th grades with a variety of opportunities to receive prevention education.

 Family Fun Packs